Motorcycle taxi: Mexico

 In Mexico City, there are thousands of motorcycle taxis.
 Their arrangements are informal (not traditional companies).
 They have precarious working conditions, long hours (11.3 hours a day), low wages (US$59.18 per week), and no social protections or benefits.
 6.3% reported suffering from a disease, 49.5% corresponded to musculoskeletal conditions and only 11.6% were affiliated to any health system.
 53.8% are owners of the vehicle and, although it does not seem to influence physical illness (P=0.03), it is related to the psychosocial ones (P=0.260).

 Nigeria

 Nigeria has about three million motorcycle taxis, locally called okadas, with over one million in Lagos alone.
 In Lagos, new rules prohibit okadas from carrying pregnant women or children.
 Authorities say okadas will be stopped from driving the wrong way, and the number of roads on which they are authorized to travel will be sharply reduced.

+Peru

+Motorcycle taxis, known locally as mototaxi, are “three-wheeled vehicles with a roof..”
+Mototaxis are capable of holding a maximum of three passengers, with the average fare ranging from one to two soles ($0.25 - $0.50 USD) in total.
+Usually, mototaxis are utilized to travel short distances such as between home, school, and work or sometimes used as means of connecting between official transportation destinations for longer journeys.
+From Peru’s coastal regions to their Amazon regions, mototaxis are abundant in low-altitude cities like Lima, Callao, and Iquitos with the population of motorcycle taxi drivers approximating around one million in 2022.

+The mototaxi was designed and introduced by Peruvian mechanical engineer and businessman Octavio Mavila Medina in the late 1970s, around the time he founded Honda del Peru S.A. in January 1974.
+The popularity of mototaxis began to especially rise following the deregulation of public transportation in 1991 by Peruvian President Alberto Fujimori's Decreto Legislativo 651.

+Peruvian mototaxis come in two forms.
+The semi-open mototaxi is considered an older version compared to its closed counterpart.
+The exterior of the semi-open mototaxi is composed mainly of tarp while the closed mototaxi is made up of painted sheet metal.

+Reports from 2022 indicate the sparsity of the mototaxi, prominently seen in Lima’s high to middle-class districts such as San Miguel and Magdalena del Mar.